How to Write a Marketing Plan + Templates & Examples

 For example, your LinkedIn account might include postings on a recent fundraise or supplier partnership, whereas your Instagram account might include beautiful, high-quality photos of your product.

 These core pieces of online real estate are then supported by your paid and organic online advertising efforts.
-By including content-rich blog posts, articles or videos that include your industry’s key terms or words, you will boost your organic visibility in customers’ search results.
+By including a content strategy with blog posts, articles or videos that include your industry’s key terms or words, you will boost your organic visibility in customers’ search results.
 Similarly, by investing in paid advertising you ensure that you appear in those same searches, but as an advertised result.

 Marketing Plan Digital Marketing Strategy Example